OrensteinLab/UniLib/README-Transfer_Learning_Model.md

    - Calculates predictions based on the average predictions for the original and reverse complement sequences, improving prediction accuracy.

 6. **Evaluation**:
-   - Calculates Pearson correlation coefficients between the model predictions and the true labels for the 2 different validation set.
+   - Calculates Pearson correlation coefficients between the model predictions and the true labels for the 2 validation sets.
    - Evaluates model performance.

 7. **Data Export**: